DISTORTEC/distortosTemplateSubfolder/README.md

 distortosTemplateSubfolder [![Build Status](https://travis-ci.org/DISTORTEC/distortosTemplateSubfolder.svg?branch=master)](https://travis-ci.org/DISTORTEC/distortosTemplateSubfolder)
 ==========================

-Project template for [distortos](http://distortos.org/) - an advanced real-time operating system for deeply embedded targets.
+Project template for [distortos](http://distortos.org/) - object-oriented C++ RTOS for microcontrollers

 In this template *distortos* is located in a subfolder of the project.
 This subfolder can be a git submodule (as in this repository) or an extracted source package.
 Such structure may look like this: